PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### Generate a report on your recent job history

 Previoulsy we used a lengthy shell function for this.
-That function has now been replaced with the following command:
+That function helped many users so now it has been promoted to a system command:

 ```
 $ shistory
 ```

 Give the command above a try.
-To see the help menu: `$ shistory -h`
+To see the help menu: `$ shistory -h`.

 ### View Slurm efficiency reports without specifying the job id